Division of Kennedy: History

 At the 2013 election, sitting member Bob Jr. faced his first serious contest in two decades.
-He'd gone into the election holding Kennedy with a margin of 18 per cent, making Kennedy the second-safest seat in Australia.
+He had gone into the election holding Kennedy with a margin of 18 per cent, making Kennedy the second-safest seat in Australia.
 However, Liberal National candidate Noeline Ikin was well ahead on the primary vote by 10,000 votes.
 Katter narrowly pulled through and won another term on Labor preferences.
 However, he suffered a swing of 17 per cent, reducing his majority to only 2.19 per cent.

 Katter did not however face a rematch against Ikin at the 2016 election due to her having a brain tumour which forced her out of the election.
 (The tumour ultimately claimed Ikin's life in 2017.)

 At that election, Katter picked up a swing of almost nine per cent, making it a safe seat once again.

 Kennedy was one of the 17 (out of 150) electorates that voted ‘no’ in the Australian Marriage Law Postal Survey.